 - Surgery to remove the aspergilloma

-- Procedure that inserts material into the blood vessels (embolization)
+- Procedure that inserts material into the blood vessels to stop the bleeding (embolization)

 The outcome can be good in many people.
 However, it depends on the severity of the condition and your overall health.